 Details of the Individual Receiver Versions by Model Designation

-The earliest stand-alone receiver version which may or may not have a
+stand-alone receiver version that may or may not have had a

 cabinet depending on installation.
-Produced early part of WWII,
+Produced in the early part of WWII,

 earliest versions have solid light-yellow dial (not alternating black and

 yellow scales) and semi-gloss smooth finish black front panel with engraved nomenclature.